usnistgov/WIPP-StarDist-inference-plugin/README.md

 ### Run the WIPP plugin
 	- register the plugin.json in a deployed WIPP instance - see https://github.com/usnistgov/WIPP
 	- upload input images as WIPP image collection
-	- create a workflow by adding one step called histogram equalization
+	- create a workflow by adding one step called stardist-inference
 	- run and monitor the workflow execution
 	- download resulting WIPP image colection